 Eileen Fry-Bowers is an Associate Professor at Loma Linda University (LLU) in Loma Linda, California.
 Dr. Fry-Bowers teaches graduate and post-graduate courses in health policy/health services and research and is formerly the Chairperson of the School of Nursing Research Committee.
-She has also served as the Associate Director of the LLU Institute for Health Policy and Leadership and directed the Master of Public Health in Health Policy and Leadership program in the Department of Health Policy and Management at the School of Public Health at LLU.
+She is also the Associate Director for Research for the LLU Institute for Health Policy and Leadership and previously directed the Master of Public Health in Health Policy and Leadership program in the Department of Health Policy and Management at the School of Public Health at LLU.

 Her clinical experience spans multiple health care settings, including acute care facilities, community-based clinics and military institutions and she has held a variety of clinical and leadership roles in these settings.
 She speaks and publishes on a variety of nursing, advanced practice nursing and health policy related topics.
 She is a certified pediatric nurse practitioner (CPNP), licensed attorney, and a Navy Nurse veteran of Desert Shield/Desert Storm.
 She was a Commissioner (1st District) for the Riverside County Commission for Women and has been actively involved in a variety of local and regional community public health initiatives.
 She also served on the board of directors for California Women Lead, Inland Empire Chapter; the board of directors for Kids Come First School-linked Pediatric Community Clinic; the board of directors for the American Heart Association (AHA), Inland Empire Chapter; and was a member the AHA Western States Affiliate Advocacy Advisory Task Force.